axanim/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
     text: "Hey we are people with disabilities.
-We were been born and raised in the world, and that’s also where we are based.
+We were born and raised in the world, and that’s also where we are based.
 We are free agent, activated activist advocates, ex-this, ex-that, ex-secret agents.
 When we are not advocating, activating or aggravating, Erin has a cat.
 Annette has a dog, Annette also has a cat, The Great Catsby\n\nErin \"Brockovich\" M - legislation slay queen\n\n\U0001F680 0427 925 656 \U0001F680\n\n<https://www.linkedin.com/in/erin-mcgrath-521829244/>\n\nAnnette A - access consultant & software AI stuff\n\n\U0001F680 0481 977 028 \U0001F680\n\n<https://www.linkedin.com/in/annette-a-77577a248/>\n"
     media:
       type: ImageBlock
       url: /images/aa_em.png